AltSchool/dynamic-rest/docs/tutorial.rst

 Introduction
 =====================

-This document will take you through the basics (and not-so-basics) of developing Dynamic REST APIs. `Dynamic REST <https://github.com/AltSchool/dynamic-rest>`_ (or “DREST”) is an extension to `Django REST Framework <http://www.django-rest-framework.org/>`_ (“DRF”) that makes it easier to implement uniform APIs with powerful features like field inclusion/exclusion, flexible filtering, pagination, and efficient "sideloading" of related/nested data.
+This document will take you through the basics (and not-so-basics) of developing Dynamic REST APIs. `Dynamic REST <https://github.com/AltSchool/dynamic-rest>`_ (or "DREST") is an extension to `Django REST Framework <http://www.django-rest-framework.org/>`_ ("DRF") that makes it easier to implement uniform REST APIs with powerful features like field inclusion/exclusion, flexible filtering, pagination, and efficient "sideloading" of related/nested data.

 Setup
 -----